 Located in the national capital of New Delhi, the Lotus Temple is an edifice dedicated to the Baha'i faith.
 The magnificent structure of this building unfolds in the form of a stupendous white petal lotus and is one of the most visited establishments in the world.
 The design of this shrine was conceptualized by Canadian architect Fariborz Sahba and was completed in the year 1986.

 The ISKCON Temple, also known as the Hare Rama Hare Krishna Temple, is a shrine dedicated to Lord Krishna.
-It was established in the year 1998 by Achyut Kanvinde and is located in the Hare Krishna Hills, in the East of Kailash area of New Delhi.
+It was established in 1998 by Achyut Kanvinde and is located in the Hare Krishna Hills, in the East of the Kailash area of New Delhi.
 The ISKCON temple is an exquisite construction adorned with classical stonework on the outside and pristine artwork on the inside.
 One of the largest temple complexes in the region, its followers believe in Srila Prabhupada.

 Compare quotes from upto 3 travel agents for free

 Also known as the Kalkaji temple, this Hindu mandir is located in the southern part of Delhi.
 The Kalka Mandir is dedicated to goddess Kali who symbolizes power and is a destroyer of evil.
 Mythology believed that Kali Mata was born at the same place as where this temple currently stands.
 It is also believed that during the Mahabharata, Lord Krishna and the Pandavas also worshipped Kali at this very temple.
-The temple has its maximum visitors during the nine days of the Navratri festival, usually in the month of October.

 Do share your experience or views on these temples in the Nation's capital in the comment section below.